Shopify/deprecation_toolkit/README.md

 ### 🔨 `#DeprecationToolkit::Configuration#deprecation_path`

-You can control where the recorded deprecations are read and write into.
-By default, deprecations will be recorded in the `test/deprecations` folder.
+You can control where recorded deprecations are saved and read from.
+By default, deprecations are recorded in the `test/deprecations` folder.

 The `deprecation_path` either accepts a string or a proc.
-When using a proc, the proc will be passed an argument which is the path of the test file being run.
+The proc is called with the path of the running test file.

 ```ruby
 DeprecationToolkit::Configuration.deprecation_path = 'test/deprecations'